2025 Rackley Roofing 200

 The 2025 Rackley Roofing 200 was the 12th stock car race of the 2025 NASCAR Craftsman Truck Series, and the 5th iteration of the event.
 The race was held on Friday, May 30, 2025, at Nashville Superspeedway in Lebanon, Tennessee, a 1.333 mi permanent asphalt tri-oval shaped racetrack.
 The race took the scheduled 150 laps to complete.

 In an action-packed finish, Rajah Caruth, driving for Spire Motorsports, held off late-race charges from Corey Heim and Layne Riggs to earn his second career NASCAR Craftsman Truck Series win, and his first of the season.
-Riggs and Heim won the stages, while Caruth dominated the final stage, leading a race-high 61 laps.
+Riggs and Heim won stage one and two respectively, while Caruth dominated the final stage, leading a race-high 61 laps.
 Daniel Hemric and Corey Day rounded out the top five, while Kaden Honeycutt, Chandler Smith, Ty Majeski, Bayley Currey, and Grant Enfinger rounded out the top ten.

 Report

 Background

 Nashville Superspeedway, the track where the race was held.

 Nashville Superspeedway is a motor racing complex located in Lebanon, Tennessee, United States, about 30 miles southeast of Nashville.
 The track was built in 2001 and is currently used for events, driving schools and GT Academy, a reality television competition.

 It is a concrete oval track 1+1/3 mile long.
 Nashville Superspeedway is owned by Dover Motorsports, Inc., which also owns Dover International Speedway.
 Nashville Superspeedway was the longest concrete oval in NASCAR during the time it was on the NASCAR Xfinity Series and NASCAR Craftsman Truck Series circuits.
 Current permanent seating capacity is approximately 25,000.
 Additional portable seats are brought in for some events, and seating capacity can be expanded to 150,000.
 Infrastructure is in place to expand the facility to include a short track, drag strip, and road course.